2.4. Applications and systems structures#

 • Fully speech operated interfaces, like smart speakers, both accept speech commands and give spoken feedback.

 The unidirectional systems with only speech recognition or only speech generation are thus subsets of “full” speech operated systems.
 The stack of modules of such a complete speech operated system is illustrated on the right.
 Here the acoustic front-end (can) contain such pre-processing methods described in the following section.
-Natural language understanding assigns meaning to a sequence of words, dialogue management maps that to a specific action, implemented by the actuator(s), and natural language generation refers to the generation of an answer, in text from.
+Natural language understanding assigns meaning to a sequence of words, dialogue management maps that to a specific action, implemented by the actuator(s), and natural language generation refers to the generation of an answer, in text form.

 struct4